dotnetfringe/2017.dotnetfringe.org/README.md

 * Install the bundler gem: `gem install bundler`
 * Head to the root directory in your command prompt
 * Run `bundle install`.
 The github pages gems will install.
-* Run `bundle exec jekyll serve`.
+* Run `bundle exec jekyll serve --config _config.yml,_config.dev.yml` .
 This will serve the page at `http://localhost:4000`
+ * If you omit the `--config` references, all URLs will reference the prod site, which may be confusing.
+ * This refernece means that the standard `_config.yml` is used first, and then overriden with the values in `_config.dev.yml`.
 If you run into problems, feel free to reach out to [Sean Killeen](mailto:SeanKilleen@gmail.com) or find us on the [dotNetFringe Slack org](https://dotnetfringe.slack.com/)

 ## Troubleshooting: Regeneration throws an SSL Error